The Real Global Price of What You Wear, Part 8

 Leather

-The leather industry is not known for being green or ethical.
-Cow leather is the most common type, and cows take a huge environmental toll.
+The leather industry is also not known for being green or ethical.
+The leather industry discharges as many emissions as 30 million cars driven for a whole year.50 Cow leather is the most common type, and cows take a huge environmental toll.
 “The planet’s cattle herds and the fertilizer-and pesticide-intensive way they’re raised and fed are major drivers of deforestation, land degradation, climate change, and water pollution.
-Cows are also a major emitter of methane, a powerful greenhouse gas.”16
+Cows are also a major emitter of methane, a powerful greenhouse gas.”51

 A mother and baby cow, gray colored, in a field with other cows.
 They have yellow tags on their ears.